wharfie/wharfie/README.md

 Wharfie is an experimental table-oriented data application framework built ontop of [AWS Athena](https://aws.amazon.com/athena/).
 Designed to be fast to develop, confident to modify and cheap to run.

-Unlike with most data tools Wharfie has ZERO fixed infrastructure costs.
+Unlike most data tools, Wharfie has ZERO fixed infrastructure costs.
 Money is only spent when data is processed.
-Costs are also proportional to the size of the data processed ~5$ per Terrabyte.
+Costs are also proportional to the size of the data processed, averaging around $5 per terabyte.

-Wharfie can work with data in the size of bytes to petabtyes.
-There is no looming performance cliffs that require a switch of platform.
+Wharfie can work with data sizes ranging from bytes to petabytes.
+There are no looming performance cliffs that require a platform switch.

 Wharfie is serverless and relies entirely on managed AWS services.
-There is no performance tuning or need to maintain a on-call rotation to keep Wharfie running.
-When Wharfie breaks it is because of upstream outages which when resolved will unblock Wharfie from reprocessing and catching up to a working state.
+There's no need for performance tuning or an on-call rotation to keep Wharfie running.
+When Wharfie breaks, it's usually because of upstream outages, which when resolved, unblock Wharfie from reprocessing and catching up to a functional state.

-When defining tables with Wharfie you only need to statically define your table structure or the query used to materialize and Wharfie takes care of The Rest.
+When defining tables with Wharfie, you only need to statically define your table structure or the query used to materialize, and Wharfie takes care of the rest.

 "The Rest" includes:

-- registing new partitions
+- Registering new partitions
-- converting compression and data formats
+- Converting compression and data formats
-- repartitioning
+- Repartitioning
-- schema changes
+- Managing schema changes

 ### ⚡️ Quickstart